aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/styling-and-data-formatting/reusing-style-objects/_index.md

 1. Specify the attributes.
 1. Apply the style to the cells in the range.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-StylingAndDataFormatting-ReusingStyleObjects-ReusingStyleObjects.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-StylingAndDataFormatting-ReusingStyleObjects-ReusingStyleObjects.cs" >}}

 {{% alert color="primary" %}}